- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 What makes a country easy to immigrate to?

+Countries that offer visas with clear eligibility criteria and less bureaucracy tend to be easier for foreigners to enter.
 The first factor in ease of immigration is the type of visa you need to get.
-Some countries offer multiple visa options, such as work visas, student visas, family reunification visas, or Golden Visas (also known as residency by investment).
-Countries that offer visas with clear eligibility criteria and less red tape tend to be easier for foreigners to enter.
+Some countries offer multiple visa options, such as work, student, family reunification, or Golden Visas, also known as residency by investment.

 A streamlined and transparent application process can significantly improve how easy immigration ends up being.
 Look for countries that provide: